FAQ_ICON.png

 applying for calfresh

 • You can apply on your own, click here to get started!
+We recommend using the checklist, located on our home page, as a starting point before initiating the application.

 • You can qualify for CalFresh even if you do not have a home, mailing address, or place to cook.
 People experiencing homelessness may receive CalFresh within 3 days of applying.
 When asked about housing on your application, explain your current living situation.